amal029/symclo/README.md

 ## Current status

-Simplification of rational polynomials is working.
+Simplification of rational polynomials

-Trignometric identities can be used to simplify equations manually
+Simplification of trignometric identities

+Expansion of polynomials with rational coefficients

+Rationalization of polynomials with rational coefficients

 # TODO